samsquire/ideas2/README.md

 # 72. Task Store

 A shop of things that people can do with their computers.
 Not necessarily apps but the interoperation of multiple services installed to create some behaviour.
+For example, you could be guided through the process to create a website and then the following things happen:

 ```
     "Now you have a website, the following tasks are open to you"